zama-ai/concrete/docs/guides/deploy.md

     Client->>Client: Decrypt(result)
 ```

-## Starting from an example
+## Example
+Follow these steps to deploy your circuit:

-You can develop your circuit using the techniques discussed in previous chapters.
-Let's take the following example to describe deployment:
+1. **Develop the circuit**: You can develop your own circuit using the techniques discussed in previous chapters.
+Here is an example.

 <!--pytest-codeblocks:skip-->
 ```python